DanielJDufour/dynamic-client/README.md

 const result = await client.cog.tiles.get({ z: 8, x: 12, y: 4, url: "https://example.org/data/test.tif" });
 // result is an array buffer
 ```

-# note
-This is not an official OpenAPI library and the author is not affiliated with OpenAPI.